Parts of a transformer

 12. Buchholz relay

-Buchholz relay is one of the most important parts of oil-immersed transformers rated over 500kVA.
+Buchholz relay is one of the most important parts of a transformer rated over 500kVA (Oil immersed transformer).
 It is an oil and gas actuated relay that is used to sense faults occurring in the parts immersed in the oil.

 Buchholz-relay-operation